phac-nml/sequenoscope/README.md

 This command will initiate the analysis module using the default settings.
 The input FASTQ file(s) will be processed, and the results will be saved in the specified output directory.

+**Note:** Taxon IDs are used as a naming convention, reflecting the sequence name in the FASTA file.
+The pipeline can process genes, subspecies, and other identifiers; it doesn't have to be a taxon.

 Please note that this is a simplified quick start guide, and additional options are available for advanced usage.
 For additional customization options and more detailed information on available options please run  `sequenoscope analyze -h` or `sequenoscope analyze --help`.

 Note: remember to replace `<file.fq>` with the actual path to your FASTQ file, `<ref.FASTA>` with the path to your reference database, `<output_directory>` with the desired location for the output files and `<sr>` with your sequencing type (SE for single-end and PE for paired-end).